microa/microa.github.io/_pages/about.md

 - DCenNet, a distributed and decentralized multistage inferencing architecture for anomaly detection of biomedical signals.
 - Partitioning a large CNN network into multiple sub-networks with EEPs to deploy the model across different nodes in the Edge–Cloud continuum.
-- Exploration of various EEP combinations for the proposed architecture and finding a trade-off between complexity and performance utilizing a genetic algorithm.
+- Exploration of various EEP combinations and finding a trade-off between complexity and performance utilizing a genetic algorithm.
-- The proposed approach addresses the limitations associated with a centralized cloud-based system in terms of high inferencing latency and energy consumption, as well as an edge-based system in terms of limited performance and computational capability.
+- Deployed the model to edge-based systems with limited computing capabilities and evaluated improvements in power consumption.

 </div></div>